 I'm proud to come to work every day with 16,000 men and women1 who are dedicated to helping our clients succeed and making a difference in the world.
 We are passionate about living our values, achieving our mission and doing the right thing for our clients in education, healthcare and other nonprofit professions.
-Our consistent investment performance2, prudent risk management3, low costs4 and lifetime income options are in our opinion exactly what the marketplace needs—and what our clients get.
+Consistent investment performance2, prudent risk management3, low costs4 and lifetime income options are in our opinion exactly what the marketplace needs—and what our clients have historically received.5

 Our structure and heritage makes TIAA unique.
 We don't pursue growth at the expense of our clients' best interests.
 We use holistic financial planning to help our clients move to and through retirement and we don't charge a fee for these planning services.
 Moreover, our clients don't even need to purchase TIAA-specific products to obtain our financial planning services.